HelloKitty/ProjectVindictive.Library/README.md

 # ProjectVindictive.Library

-Prototype for user-created world in Unity3D using an ASP Core backend, AWS S3 for content delivery and Unity3D.
+Prototype for user-created worlds in Unity3D using an ASP Core backend, AWS S3 for content delivery and Unity3D.

 See the prototype in action here: https://www.youtube.com/watch?v=PJJaTIiIyZQ